-Solidity knows two kinds of function calls: internal ones that do not create an actual EVM call (also called a "message call") and external ones that do.
-Because of that, there are four types of visibility for functions and state variables.
+Since Solidity knows two kinds of function calls (internal ones that do not create an actual EVM call (also called a "message call") and external ones that do), there are four types of visibilities for functions and state variables.

 Functions have to be specified as being external, public, internal or private.
 For state variables, external is not possible.